ibm-cloud-docs/hlf-support/howto/console-deploy-k8.md

 To learn how to manage the users that can access the console, view the logs of your console and your blockchain components, see [Administering your console](/docs/hlf-support?topic=hlf-support-console-icp-manage#console-icp-manage).

 Ready to automate the entire deployment process?
-Check out the [Ansible Playbook](/docs/hlf-support?topic=hlf-support-ansible-install-ibp) that can be used to complete all of the steps  in this topic for you.
+Check out the [Ansible Playbook](/docs/hlf-support?topic=hlf-support-ansible-install-ibm-hlfsupport) that can be used to complete all of the steps  in this topic for you.

 ## Considerations when using Kubernetes distributions
 {: #console-deploy-k8-considerations}

-Before you attempt to install the {{site.data.keyword.blockchainfull_notm}} Platform on Azure Kubernetes Service, Amazon Web Services, Rancher, Amazon Elastic Kubernetes Service, or Google Kubernetes Engine, you should perform the following steps.
+Before you attempt to install the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric on Azure Kubernetes Service, Amazon Web Services, Rancher, Amazon Elastic Kubernetes Service, or Google Kubernetes Engine, you should perform the following steps.
 Refer to your Kubernetes distribution documentation for more details.

 1. Ensure that a load balancer with a public IP is configured in front of the Kubernetes cluster.
 2. Create a DNS entry for the IP address of the load balancer.